Richard Belmont Catton

 Richard Belmont Catton was born in Honolulu on July 12, 1890.
 He attended Oahu College, now known as Punahou School, and graduated from MIT’s Electrical Engineering program in 1915.

-Listed on the plaque outside the War Memorial Natatorium for giving his life in the Great War.
+His name is listed on the plaque outside the War Memorial Natatorium for giving his life in the Great War.